A few people have asked about how I built OnlinePMCourses and the tech that makes it work.

 A brilliant investment was to become a member of Thrive Themes.
-Their themes are solid (this site uses Rise) b its their plugins that deliver the punch.
+Their themes are solid (this site uses Rise) but it’s their plugins that deliver the punch.

 Malcare scans for and can clean up malware that may get onto my site.

 There are many course platforms available now.
 The first big decision I made was to host my courses on Teachable.
-And, while the range of competitors has grown and strengthened, i’ve not regretted my choice.
-I like the technology and I like the ethics of the people who run the business.
+And, while the range of competitors has grown and strengthened, I’ve not regretted my choice.
+I like their technology and I like the ethics of the people who run the business.
 While other platforms may work for you, I’m very happy with my choice.

 And, more to the point, so are my students, who find it easy and appealing to use.

-The third big decision I made, after my course platform and web host was what email service I would use t stay in touch with my community.
+The third big decision I made, after my course platform and web host, was what email service I would use to stay in touch with my community.
 I wanted something that could automate some quite sophisticated logic.
 This ruled out appealingly simple solutions like MailChimp (which I also use and love).
 On the basis of several recommendations, I tried Active Campaign.